-The Bucks' current NBA Finals run has earned them a place in the global spotlight – and where there's a spotlight, you'll find celebrities.
-Indeed, Milwaukee may not be New York or Los Angeles, but thanks to their excellent on-court play and must-see star, Bucks games have become a place to be seen – especially now that they're on the league's ultimate stage.
+The Bucks' championship status has earned them a place in the global spotlight – and where there's a spotlight, you'll find celebrities.
+Indeed, Milwaukee may not be New York or Los Angeles, but thanks to their excellent on-court play and must-see star, Bucks games have become a place to be seen – especially now that they've triumphed on the league's ultimate stage.

 Here are seven of the Bucks' biggest celeb backers – some that are well-established and obvious, others that are new to the crew or just started letting their #FearTheDeer flag fly, all welcome into Deer District.
-Somehow we get the feeling this list is about to get a lot longer after these Finals ... but before the bandwagon really starts bustling, here are the Bucks' most famous fans.
+Somehow we get the feeling this list will get a lot longer now that they've won the Finals ... but before the bandwagon really starts bustling, here are the Bucks' most famous fans.

 1. Sheryl Crow

-One of the most surprising developments from this postseason (beyond the amount of Jeff Teague minutes) was the discovery that pop country singer-songwriter Sheryl Crow is a Bucks superfan.
+One of the most surprising developments from the last postseason (beyond the amount of Jeff Teague minutes) was the discovery that pop country singer-songwriter Sheryl Crow is a Bucks superfan.
 Indeed, you might've thought the "Soak Up the Sun" singer would lean toward the Suns, but as it turns out, she's a hardcore Bucks fan thanks to her 11-year-old sports-loving son Levi's passion for the team.
-And while her son is a big Giannis fan – with the absolutely glorious autographed wall decor to match, as demonstrated in a Twitter video confirming the Crow family's fandom – Sheryl's favorite Buck is the perpetually underrated and underappreciated Khris Middleton.
+And while her son is a big Giannis fan – with the absolutely glorious autographed wall decor to match, as demonstrated in a Twitter video confirming the Crow family's fandom – Sheryl's favorite Buck is the perpetually underrated and underappreciated Khris Middleton, who she happily repped at her Summerfest gig opening for Chris Stapleton.
 So you KNOW she's a real and dedicated fan.

 2. Chance the Rapper